krzemienski/awesome-video/.github/CONTRIBUTING.md

 - **To add to the list:** Submit a pull request
 - **To remove from the list:** Open an issue

-To be added to the list, software should meet the following criteria:
+To be added to the list, documentation and or software should meet the following criteria:

-- ✅ Actively maintained
 - ✅ Performs a useful function
 - ✅ Used by the community
+- ✅ Is a really well put together article that doesnt sell one particular vendor
+- ✅ Has helped you in your quest of learning video
 - ✅ Well documented
-- ✅ Work with the latest SDK
-- ✅ README is written in English
-- ✅ Have at least 15 🌟 stars on (GitHub project)
-- ✅ Support at least `Swift 5` or above
-- ✅ It is released under one of those license: `Apache License 2.0, BSD 3, BSD 2, GPL, LGPL, MIT`
+- ✅ If its code it is released under one of those license and or an official work of the given organization: `Apache License 2.0, BSD 3, BSD 2, GPL, LGPL, MIT`

 If an item on the list no longer meets the above criteria, open an issue to have it be removed.